‘We’ll Meet Again’ Host Ann Curry Shares Inspiring Stories Of Hope And Courage

-Most people can point to at least one or two specific individuals that made an impact in their lives.
-“We’ll Meet Again” with Ann Curry tells the stories of people whose paths crossed during a critical points in major world events such as the World War II, the Vietnam War, and the September 11, 2001 terror attacks.
+Most people can point to at least one or two specific individuals that made an impact on their lives.
+“We’ll Meet Again” with Ann Curry tells the stories of people whose paths crossed during a critical point in major world events such as the World War II, the Vietnam War, and the September 11, 2001 terror attacks.

 Curry’s own parents were separated after World War II, and she told CBS that her Japanese mother and American father were eventually reunited after he was sent to Morocco for two years.